datasentinel/datasentinel_documentation/extensions/system-stats.rst

 Installation
 ************

-- See https://github.com/EnterpriseDB/system_stats for more details and how to install tihs extension.
+- See https://github.com/EnterpriseDB/system_stats for more details and how to install this extension.

 Monitored metrics
 *****************